jdittrich/userNeedResearchBook/text/02_prepareTheResearch.md

 However, paying in cash is infeasible for many organizations.
 It might not be allowed or only be permitted for small amounts.
 Gift cards or vouchers are a common alternative.
 Sometimes, pre-paid VISA cards can also be a good choice.
 If your participants already use a product of yours, you could also reduce their monthly service fees for it or gift them a free upgrade.

 People might reject your compensation.
-In this case, explain to them that they spend time on your questions and that they are experts in what you want to learn about and that it is only fair for them to be paid.
+In this situation, explain to them that they spend time on your questions and that they are experts in what you want to learn about and that it is only fair for them to be paid.
 Also, participants might not be allowed to take any compensation, for example because they work for the government.
 If people reject the compensation or are not allowed to take it, it can be a nice alternative to offer to donate the money instead and let them pick from a list of 5 or so well known charities to choose where the money should go.

 If your work is commercial, pay your participants.
 However, if you do research as a student or for a small NGO you might only have a shoestring budget and people might be supportive of your cause already.
 If this is the case, I've had good experiences with giving a small gift to people—some premium chocolate bars or the like.
 The costs are relatively small and participants enjoyed the gift a lot.